The minimally extended Varying Speed of Light (meVSL): Introduction

-As a possible way to explain problematic observational results which are based on GR, the possibility of various VSLs has sometimes been invoked.
-The very early idea of a VSL was proposed by Einstein by claiming that a shorter wavelength $\lambda$ leads to a lower speed of light by means of $c = \nu \lambda$ with the constant frequency $\nu$.
+Sometimes, researchers have suggested different VSLs as potential explanations for inconclusive observational results based on GR.
+Einstein postulated the very first VSL, stating that $c = \nu \lambda$ with constant frequency $\nu$ causes a decreased speed of light at a shorter wavelength $\lambda$.
 He assumed that a gravitational field makes the clock run slower by $\nu_1 = \nu_2 (1 + GM/rc^2)$ \cite{Einstein:1911}.
-Dicke assumed that both the wavelength and the frequency vary by defining a refractive index $n \equiv c/c_0 = 1 + 2GM/rc^2$ \cite{Dicke:1957}.
-He considered a cosmology with an alternative description to the cosmological redshift by using a decreasing $c$ with time.
-The early VSL cosmology has been proposed to explain the horizon problem of the Big Bang model and to provide an alternative method to cosmic inflation \cite{Barrow:1998eh,Petit:1988,Petit:1988-2,Petit:1989,Midy:1989,Moffat:1992ud,Petit:1995ass,Albrecht:1998ir,Barrow:1998he,Clayton:1998hv,Barrow:1999jq,Clayton:1999zs,Brandenberger:1999bi,Bassett:2000wj,Gopakumar:2000kp,Magueijo:2000zt,Magueijo:2000au,Magueijo:2003gj,Magueijo:2007gf,Petit:2008eb,Roshan:2009yb,Sanejouand:2009,Nassif:2012dr,Moffat:2014poa,Ravanpak:2017kdg,Costa:2017abc,Nassif:2018pdu}.
-A VSL model which proposed the change of the speed of light only without allowing the variations of other physical constants is called minimal VSL (mVSL).
-Petit proposed that if one allows the time variation of c, then one should include the joint variations of all related physical constants.
-These variations should be based on the consistency of all physical equations and measurements of these constants remain consistent with physics laws during the evolution of the Universe.
-From this consideration, one might be able to obtain a universal gauge relationship and the temporal variation of the parameters which are regarded as constants \cite{Petit:1995ass,Petit:2008eb}.
+Dicke assumed that the wavelength and the frequency vary by defining a refractive index $n \equiv c/c_0 = 1 + 2GM/rc^2$ \cite{Dicke:1957}.
+He considered a cosmology with an alternative description to the cosmological redshift using a decreasing $c$ in time.
+The proponents of early VSL cosmology have proposed it to address the horizon problem of the Big Bang model and provide an alternative to cosmic inflation \cite{Barrow:1998eh,Petit:1988,Petit:1988-2,Petit:1989,Midy:1989,Moffat:1992ud,Petit:1995ass,Albrecht:1998ir,Barrow:1998he,Clayton:1998hv,Barrow:1999jq,Barrow:1999st,Clayton:1999zs,Brandenberger:1999bi,Bassett:2000wj,Clayton:2000xt,Gopakumar:2000kp,Jacobson:2000xp,Magueijo:2000zt,Magueijo:2000au,Magueijo:2003gj,Magueijo:2007gf,Petit:2008eb,Roshan:2009yb,Sanejouand:2009,Nassif:2012dr,Moffat:2014poa,Ravanpak:2017kdg,Costa:2017abc,Nassif:2018pdu}.
+A VSL model that proposed the change of the speed of light only without allowing the variations of other physical constants is called minimal VSL (mVSL).
+Petit suggested including the joint variations of all associated physical constants if one permits the time variation of c.
+These variations should be based on the consistency of all physical equations and measurements, ensuring that these constants remain in line with the laws of physics throughout the evolution of the Universe.
+It may be possible to derive a universal gauge relationship and the time variation of the parameters regarded as constants \cite{Petit:1995ass,Petit:2008eb}